sem-in-r/seminr/README.md

 SEMinR
 ======

-The `SEMinR` package provides a natural syntax for researchers to describe PLS structural equation models.
+The `seminr` package provides a natural syntax for researchers to describe PLS structural equation models.

 Installation
 ------------

-You can install SEMinR from github with:
+You can install seminr from github with:

 ``` r
 # install.packages("devtools")